timothywisdom/999diceBot/README.md

 If you increase defaultWagerPercentOfBalance, you'll win faster but you're likely to not have enough balance to overcome a losing streak (of 3 or more losses in a row).

+## Bet Validation
+Every losing bet is validated using the algorithm given by the site.
+I've written the validation code in C# and again in JavaScript.
+Before each bet, the site gives you the hashed version of the ServerSeed.
+You choose the ClientSeed and the BetId is always 0 (for single bets).
+The rolled number is calculated by concatenating:

+> ServerSeed + ClientSeed + BetId

+then hashing that (twice) and then extracting bits to "roll" the number.
+You can validate any bet via JavaScript or C# (I recommend using LinqPad, a free C# app, to run the BetValidator.cs file).

+The command (in both JS and C#) is:
+> validateBetResult([ServerSeed], [ClientSeed], [BetId (i.e. 0)], [BetResult], [ServerSeedHashed])

+Validation will check that when the ServerSeed is hashsed, it will produce ServerSeedHashed.
+Then it will attempt to recreate the BetResult using the above formula.

 ## WARNING

 The site has caused this bot to lose 3 times in a row with a 95% chance to win each bet.
 This has a mathematical 0.1225% chance of happening (consecutively), yet it happens multiple times in a day - so the site is suspicious!